Warm and sensual, aquatic, or fresh, green and citrusy

 your fragrance should please you in every way by

 Expressing your personality and

 If you are not a beginner, I suggest you read our more in-dept article about Perfume Notes, Concentration and Fragrance Families.

 This article is addressing a complete beginner in the field of colognes.

-Not only does your signature scent describe your character and personality, it also makes a long lasting impression on the people around you.
+Cologne for beginners: not only does your signature scent describe your character and personality, it also makes a long lasting impression on the people around you.

 The most sophisticated way to leave your mark is through a signature cologne.

 A fitting fragrance is essential to completing any look.
 It influences your overall outfit and the way you feel.
 Powerful, confident, charismatic.
 These are all adjectives to describe the energy you can exude while wearing a fragrance tailored to your preferences.

 Here’s where this guide comes in.
 We want you to unearth a passion for smelling good and an eagerness to explore your tastes through the art of cologne.This guide aims to give you all the insight you need.
 You’ll never be unprepared when asked to make the pivotal choice between an eau de toilette and a parfum.
 Whether you’re new to the perfume scene or looking for some enlightenment as to what the complexities of cologne entail: you’ve come to the right place.

 The humble beginnings of men’s fragrances contrast greatly to the booming billion-dollar industry it is today.